 Compensation Committee.
 The current members of the Compensation Committee are Messrs.
 Carinalli, Kennedy, and Shoemaker.
 Mr. Carinalli serves as Chairman.
 All members of the Compensation Committee are independent for purposes of the NASDAQ Marketplace Rules, and are "non-employee directors" for purposes of Rule 16b-3 under the Securities Exchange Act of 1934 and "outside directors" for purposes of Section 162(m) of the Internal Revenue Code.
 The Compensation Committee is responsible for discharging our Board's responsibilities relating to compensation and benefits of our executive officers, and evaluates and reports to our Board on matters concerning management performance, officer compensation and benefits plans and programs.
 In carrying out its responsibilities, the Compensation Committee reviews all components of executive officer compensation for consistency with our compensation philosophy.
 The Compensation Committee also administers our stock option plans and stock incentive plans.
 The Compensation Committee assists our Board in fulfilling its oversight responsibilities with respect to the management of risks arising from our compensation policies and programs.
-Our President and Chief Executive Officer and our Executive Vice President, Chief Administrative Officer assist the Compensation Committee in its deliberations with respect to the compensation of our executive officers; provided, however, that neither individual participates in the Compensation Committee's deliberations or voting regarding his or her own compensation.
-In connection with the Company's annual compensation review, each executive officer discusses his or her individual performance with our Chief Executive Officer, who addresses such performance with the Compensation Committee, and the Chief Executive Officer discusses his individual performance directly with the Compensation Committee.
-The Compensation Committee annually reviews and reassesses the adequacy of its Compensation Committee Charter.
-The Compensation Committee held seven mee
+Our President and Chief Executive Officer and our Executive Vice President, Chief Administrative Officer assist the Compensation Committee in its deliberations with respect to the compensation of our executive officers; provided, however, that neither individual participates in the Compensation Committee is deliberations or voting regarding his or her own compensation.
+In connection with the Company's annual compensation Committee, and the Chief Executive Officer discusses his individual performance with the Compensation Committee, and the Chief Executive Officer discusses his individual performance with the Compensation Committee, and the Chief Executive Officer discusses his individual performance directly with the Compensation Committee, The Compensation Committee, and the Chief Executive Officer discusses his individual performance with the C